 The definitive guide to the UK’s multi-let industrial property market

-Many thanks to the leading UK multi-let industrial property investors that contributed their tenancy data for the study.
+Many thanks to the leading UK multi-let industrial property investors who contribute their data to make this important study possible.